GunViwat/GunViwat/README.md

 # 💫 About Me:
-I'm currently a student at University of Bath, <br>
+I'm currently a student at University of Bath studying Computer Science <br>

 ## 🌐 Socials: